Reimbursements

 • Know the funding chartstring.

 • A chartstring is used to charge the expense to a specific fund.
-If you are using sponsored funds, such as contracts and grants.
-Faculty, please see your PI Portfolio or ask your Research Administrator for chartstring assistance.
+For Faculty, please see your PI Portfolio or ask your Research Administrator for chartstring assistance.
 For a tutorial on PI Portfolio see Tutorials Tab.

 For information on Travel Policy, please read: Key Points of the Travel Policy